 Non-verbal, emotional, relational experience, feeling and gut memories and traumatic memories.
 This is also the part of the brain where shame lives.
 Shame is an evolutionary response designed to protect the survival of a group or species... it emerged about 150 million years ago.
 Shame is our fear of loss of connection.
 Shame stops us from being vulnerable with our fellow humans for fear of rejection and abandonment.

-(happened 10 years ago), it is not happening now.
-But when the amygdala sounds the alarm system stress hormones are released which suppress the hippocampus.
+Should put the information received from the amygdala into context ie; this red hat - in the here & now - activates a past memory (happened 10 years ago), it is not happening now.
+But when the amygdala perceives something in the present that triggers a past traumatic event, it sounds the alarm system releasing stress hormones which suppress the hippocampus.
 This stops it from being able to discern the past from the present.
 The New Brain literally goes offline (like losing the wifi connection) and we can't think straight.
-The amygdala hijacks the hippocampus and the reptilian brain takes over.
+The amygdala hijacks the hippocampus and the reptilian brain takes over, activating the threat responses: fight, flight, freeze, flop, appease.

 Rage.
 Fear.
-Heart rate, breathing, instinctual, survival.
-Fight, flight, freeze, flop, appease, threat response.
+Racing heart rate, fast and shallow breathing, instinctual, survival threat responses: fight, flight, freeze, flop, appease.

 Takes in information from the environment through the senses (sight, smell, sound, touch, taste) and automatically sounds the alarm system if it senses threat of danger - activating the fight, flight, freeze, flop, appease reflex.